 Bid for a European Hotel

 Lots of folks use Priceline's auction process.
 I haven't used them, but About's Hotel guide offers Priceline Bidding Secrets, and our Budget Travel Guide gives us some tips on the process while confessing to an addiction in Addicted to Priceline.

 Do You Really Need to Reserve Every Hotel on Your Vacation?

-I'm not much for reserving hotels.
-I reserve for the first night and the last of my vacation.
+I'm not much for reserving hotels, unless happen to need to be in Europe during high season, which I usually avoid.
+Normally I reserve for the first night and the last of my vacation.
 I reserve special places I've heard about.
 But sometimes I just drive around knowing I have a good chance of discovering something new, even in July.
 In Europe, most train stations have abundant hotels nearby.
 Get to your destination before two in the afternoon, and chances are you'll have your choice of hotels in which to stay.
 On the other hand, if you've only a short time and don't want to schlep bags farther than you have to, reserving is probably best.

 And Finally, What About Those Hotel Touts at the Train Stations?

 Get off the train in Venice or Rome, and you'll likely be surrounded by folks offering rooms.
 Sometimes they'll show you a fancy brochure, or a simple price list.
 Most experienced travelers recommend you not use this service.
 But you know what?
 When I'm tired and somebody offers to carry my bags to a place that seems the right price in the right neighborhood, I sometimes go.
 Remember, you can always refuse a room after you've seen it.
 Just be careful and observant out there.